Newton's method for nonlinear mappings into vector bundles: Local convergence of Newton's method

 \subsection{Newton- and Strict Differentiability in Geometric Form}

-In order to analyse local convergence of Newton's method, we want to prove a result about a Newton- or strictly differentiable mapping $F:\X\to\E$ between a manifold $\X$ and a vector bundle $p:\E\to\M$, which can be stated independently of the choice of charts.\\ \; \\ In the following, we assume that the mapping
+In order to analyse local convergence of Newton's method, we want to prove a result about a Newton- or strictly differentiable mapping $F:\X\to\E$ between a manifold $\X$ and a vector bundle $p:\E\to\M$, which can be stated independently of the choice of charts.